 But if you keep an open mind, you see what needs to be done.
 So during this case, you will instead think: Did you package those mixes well enough?
 Did you follow up politely?
 Did you listen to feedback?
 Did you make a list of 10 things you could do better next time?
 Is this even the right way to go about getting booked?

 But if you blamed your initial lack of success on others, you wouldn't have asked yourself any of these things.
 Instead, you'll have blamed your failure on people who you cannot change.
 Stalemate.

-Try this instead: When you find yourself complaining, stop yourself, and write down what you're moaning about and why.
-The next day, re-read what you wrote.You'll likely see the real reason you were upset - and know what has to be done to stop you feeling that way again.
+Try this instead: once you end up querulous, stop yourself, and write down what you're moaning about and why.
+The next day, re-read what you wrote.You'll likely see the real reason you were upset - and grasp what should be done to prevent you from feeling that method once more.

 Here's the thing: By being grateful for what you've got, you're opening yourself up to the inevitability that one day you're going to lose it all.
 You're not here forever.
 None of us are.

-"Meet with Triumph and Disaster, and treat those two impostors just the same” said Rudyard Kipling.
+"Meet with Triumph and Disaster, and treat those two impostors just the same,” said Rudyard Kipling.